 It also has also an SEO role as well.
 Good SEO is now all about checking the boxes of a pre-defined checklist.
 So why not add a table of content to our checklist also?

 You may know that the Google rank position starts from 1.
-But this featured snippet considered as the position 0 of SERP.
+But this featured snippet is considered as position 0 of SERP.
 It gets the most number of clicks.

-Have a look at the Table of Content generated in a post of our blog
+Have a look at the Table of Content generated in a post on our blog.

-Again there is no guaranty that you will get placed in the position 0 (featured snippet) if you have a table of content.
+Again there is no guarantee that you will get placed in position 0 (featured snippet) if you have a table of content.
 It completely depends on Google.

 Have you ever noticed that there are some sublinks under the Mets description?
 This is because of TOC as well.
 If anyone clicks on that then he/she will be landed on the exact section of the page.